learn-co-curriculum/python-p4-tcp-http-and-websocket/README.md

 - **Hypertext Transfer Protocol (HTTP)**: a stateless protocol where applications communicate for the length of time that it takes for data to be transferred.
-- **Websocket**: a protocol that allows clients and servers to communicate with one another in both directions.
+- **WebSocket**: a protocol that allows clients and servers to communicate with one another in both directions.
 The bidirectional nature of websocket communication allows a connected state to be generated and the connection maintained until it is terminated by one side.
 This allows for speedy and